Tennis-Gauff fends off Teichmann to advance at Gippsland Trophy | Sports-Games

 Tennis-Gauff fends off Teichmann to advance at Gippsland Trophy

 It was Gauff's second appearance in the second week of a Grand Slam before her 16th birthday, having made the fourth round at her Wimbledon debut in 2019.
-Third seed Elina Svitolina eased into the last 16 on Monday with a 6-1 6-4 win over Andrea Petkovic, while top seed Simona Halep plays Anastasia Potapova in the evening session.
+Third seed Elina Svitolina eased into the last 16 on Monday with a 6-1 6-4 win over Andrea Petkovic.

+Top seed Simona Halep beat Anastasia Potapova 6-4 6-4 in the evening session and said she was pleased to get the win in her first competitive match since the French Open in October.
+"I just wanted to feel the court, feel the game.
+I knew it was going to be a difficult match, she hits very strong," Halep said in a post-match interview.
+"It was not easy, but I tried my best and I'm happy to go through."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)